spinen/blog-posts/continuous_deployment.md

 2. Robin finishes the feature and runs all tests locally.

 3. Robin pushes his feature branch to the central git repository.
-This action prompts all tests to run in [Jenkins](http://jenkins-ci.org) via web hook.
+This action prompts all tests to run in [Jenkins](http://jenkins-ci.org) via webhook.

-4. Robin makes a merge request (MR) to another developer, let's call him Batman (we usually assign MRs Junior -> Senior and Senior -> Junior.)
+4. Robin makes a merge request (MR) to another developer, let's call him Batman (we usually assign MRs from Junior -> Senior and Senior -> Junior.)
 This action prompts all tests to run on Jenkins.
 The test status of the branch shows up in the merge request.

 5. Batman accepts the MR and branch `feature/add-widget` is merged into `develop`.

 (Since the developer has his branch merged by the git tool, he must manually delete the branch locally.
 We hardly every use `git flow feature finish`)

-6. An accepted merge request is a commit to the `develop` branch, which prompts a web hook from our central git repository to Jenkins.
+6. An accepted merge request is a commit to the `develop` branch, which prompts a webhook from our central git repository to Jenkins.
 Prompting
 	a.
 Jenkins runs all tests again against the `develop` branch.
 	b.
 Installs all dependencies to the local workspace.
-(We develop with the Laravel framework, so this generally involves [Composer](http.com//composer.com) and [npm](http://npm.com))
+(We develop with the Laravel framework, so this generally involves [Composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/))
 	c.
 Create a zip file with **_all files necessary for deployment._**

 #### Deploying the code artifact